prasser/swtknob/README.md

 * KnobScale.Integer(0, 100);
 * KnobScale.Character(0, 100);

+When instantiated with a scale for Integers, Longs or Chars and when the range between the defined minimum and maximum is small enough, the knob will display ticks reflecting the scale and the indicator will snap to these ticks.
 A knob's value can be changed and retrieved via getters and setters, and a SelectionListener can be attached.
-A knob's sensitivity can be changed via Knob.setSensitivity().
+A knob's sensitivity can be adjusted by calling Knob.setSensitivity().
+The default value is 200.

 Example
 ------